Uniqueness and nondegeneracy of ground states for $(-\Delta)^su+u=2(I_2\star u^2)u$ in $\mathbb{R}^N$ when $s$ is close to 1: Introduction

 The uniqueness and nondegeneracy of ground state for the following fractional Schr\"{o}dinger equations have been solved, where $s\in (0, 1)$ and $p\in(1,2^*_s-1)$.
 In \cite{FV}, M. M. Fall and E. Valdinoci proved that if $s$ is sufficiently close to $1$ equation \eqref{eq:bec} possesses a unique minimizer, which is nondegenerate.
 Soon after, R. L. Frank, E. Lenzmann and L. Silvestre \cite{FLS} proved that the uniqueness and nondegeneracy of ground states for \eqref{eq:bec} hold for any $s \in (0, 1)$.

 Inspired by \cite{FV}, we study the uniqueness and nondegeneracy of ground states for \eqref{eq:20220420-e1} by the continuation argument with respect to the power $s\in(0,1)$.
-Compared with \cite{FV}, there are some new difficulties.
-Firstly, the non-local property of Hartree term prevents us from getting the uniform boundedness of the minimizer.
-To overcome this problem, we rewrite the equation \eqref{eq:20220420-e1} into the system \eqref{20221223-e0}, and obtain uniform boundedness by using the double blow-up method. \begin{remark} The core problem in our setting is the proof of the nondegeneracy for ground states.
+Compared with \cite{FV}, there are some new difficulties. \begin{itemize} \item[(1)] Firstly, the non-local property of Hartree term prevents us from getting the uniform boundedness of the minimizer.
+To overcome this problem, we rewrite the equation \eqref{eq:20220420-e1} into the system \eqref{20221223-e0}, and obtain uniform boundedness by using the double blow-up method; \item[(2)] The core problem in our setting is the proof of the nondegeneracy for ground states.
 Due to the presence of the Hartree term, we can't use the Perron-Frobenius-type arguments in \cite{FV} directly.
-To overcome this difficulty, we rely on more complex analysis for the action of the linearized system \eqref{20221219-e1} with respect to decomposition into spherical harmonics, which is the main innovation of this article, see Lemma \ref{3.9}. \end{remark}
+To overcome this difficulty, we rely on more complex analysis for the action of the linearized system \eqref{20221219-e1} with respect to decomposition into spherical harmonics, which is the main innovation of this article, see Lemma \ref{3.9}; \item[(3)] After decomposing the solution of the linearized system \eqref{20221219-e1} into spherical harmonics, we use the nondegeneracy of the solution of the limit equation ($s\nearrow 1$) to prove that the radial symmetric part $w_s \equiv 0$.
+To this end, we need to show that $\|w_s\|_{H^s(\R^N)}$ is bounded.
+Due to the nonlocality of Hartree term, we can't prove the boundedness similar to \cite{FV}.
+However, we overcome this difficulty by the semigroup property of the Riesz potential, see Sec.
+3.3. \end{itemize}